grafbase/grafbase/common/parser/docs/001-relationship.md

 input UserUpdateInputPostPublished {
   create: UserInputPostPublishedPost
-  connect: ID
+  link: ID
 }

 input UserUpdateInput {
   firstname: String
   lastname: String
-  post_published: UserUpdateInputPostPublished
+  postPublished: UserUpdateInputPostPublished
 }

 type Mutation {
-  updateUser(input: UserUpdateInput): UpdateUserPayload
+  userUpdate(input: UserUpdateInput): UserUpdatePayload
 }
 ```

-If you try to connect to an already connected `One-to-One` relation, it'll fail.
+If you try to link to an already linked `One-to-One` relation, it'll fail.

-#### Disconnect
+#### Unlink

 ##### Specialized

-Imagine you already have an user but you now want to disconnect it:
+Imagine you already have an user but you now want to unlink it:

-- Disconnect an existing User to an existing Post.
+- Unlink an existing User to an existing Post.

 If you do not name your relation with `@relation`: